Accurate Low-Degree Polynomial Approximation of Non-polynomial Operators for Fast Private Inference in Homomorphic Encryption: Conclusion

 \section{Conclusion}

 This paper demonstrates that the training of ML models with non-polynomial operators replaced with Polynomial Approximated Functions (PAF) is a fundamentally different problem than the typical model training, such that typical training algorithms hardly converge and even lead to worse accuracy.
-The limitation of typical training methods hinders the exploration of using PAF (higher than 5 degrees) to replace non-polynomial operators for better post-replacement accuracy.
 This paper proposes four techniques and a training framework to address such a challenge: (1) Coefficient Tuning provides good initialization of PAF coefficients using profiled data distribution for higher post-replacement initial accuracy and faster convergence; (2) Progressive Approximation enables the PAF-approximated model training convergence under SGD algorithm through progressive layer-wise non-polynomial operators replacement and training; (3) Alternate Training separately trains PAF coefficients and layers except PAFs with different hyperparameters to avoid training interference; and (4) Dynamic Scale in training and Static Scale in post-training post-replacement inference under FHE to avoid value overflow.
 The order of applying techniques affects final accuracy, and \smartfhe framework is thus proposed to automatically apply the above techniques as well as dropout and SWA for accuracy improvement. \smartfhe identifies the optimal Pareto-frontier in the latency-accuracy tradeoff space with $1.42\times\sim 13.64\times$ accuracy improvement and $6.79\times \sim 14.9\times$ speedup for ResNet-18 (ImageNet-1k).
-Further, within such Pareto-frontier, \smartfhe spots the 14-degree PAF ($f_1^2\circ g_1^2$) that achieves the same 69.4\% post-replacement accuracy with $7.81\times$ latency speedup compared to 27-degree PAF obtained by minimax approximation.
-The validity and efficacy of \smartfhe are tested by multiple models under different datasets.
+Further, \smartfhe spots the 14-degree PAF ($f_1^2\circ g_1^2$) that achieves the same 69.4\% post-replacement accuracy with $7.81\times$ latency speedup compared to 27-degree PAF obtained by minimax approximation.
+The validity and efficacy of \smartfhe are tested by multiple models and datasets.
 We believe that \smartfhe potentially opens a new paradigm of systematically augmenting PAF-approximated ML models for accurate and fast private inference.